niuemperor/cordova-plugin-foxitpdf/README.md

 -->

 # cordova-plugin-foxitpdf
-This plugin provides the ability to preview pdf files with Foxit Pdf Sdk on a device.
+This plugin provides the ability to preview pdf files with Foxit RDK on a device.

 ![](https://raw.githubusercontent.com/niuemperor/cordova-plugin-foxitpdf/master/images/cordova-plugin-foxitpdf2.gif)